-Authorization Provider

-The authorization provider MUST review every request on its merits and MUST NOT disclose data on the basis of accredited user category alone.
-For the avoidance of doubt, automated review is not explicitly prohibited where it is both legally and technically permissible.
+Authorization for automated disclosure requests

+For disclosure requests for which the steering committee (see below) has determined that these can be responded to in an automatic fashion the following requirements will apply:

-The authorization provider MUST confirm that all required information as per building block a) ‘criteria and content of requests’ is provided.
+The centralized gateway manager MUST confirm that all required information as per building block a) ‘criteria and content of requests’ is provided and that the request meets the criteria established by the steering committee to qualify as an automated disclosure request.

-Should the authorization provider determine that the request is incomplete, the authorization provider must reply to the requestor with an incomplete request response, detailing which required data is missing, and provide an opportunity for the requestor to amend its request.
-[Note: this confirmation could also be the responsibility of the central gateway manager if the manager is not the same entity as the authorization provider.
+Should the Central Gateway Manager determine that the request is incomplete, the Central Gateway Manager must reply to the requestor with an incomplete request response, detailing which required data is missing, and provide an opportunity for the requestor to amend its request.

-While the requestor will have the ability to identify the lawful basis under which it expects the authorization provider to disclose the data requested, the authorization provider must make the final determination of the appropriate lawful basis.
+A response is provided consistent with the SLAs outlined in preliminary recommendation #[X].

 Response Requirements

-Consistent with the EPDP Phase 1 recommendations, the EPDP Team recommends that:
+For the Central Gateway Manager:

-The entity receiving the access/disclosure request must confirm that all required information as per the preliminary recommendation ‘criteria and content of requests’ is provided.
-Should the entity receiving the access/disclosure request establish that the request is incomplete, the entity receiving the access/disclosure request must provide an opportunity for the requestor to amend and resubmit its request.
+Following receipt of a disclosure request, the Central Gateway Manager must confirm that all required information as per the preliminary recommendation ‘criteria and content of requests’ is provided.
+Should the Central Gateway Manager establish that the request is incomplete, the Central Gateway Manager must provide an opportunity for the requestor to amend and resubmit its request.

-Following confirmation that the request is syntactically correct and that all required information has been provided, the entity receiving the access/disclosure request must immediately and synchronously respond with an acknowledgement response.
+Following confirmation that the request is syntactically correct and that all required information has been provided, the Central Gateway Manager must immediately and synchronously respond with an acknowledgement response and relay the disclosure request to the responsible contracted party, if it does not concern a request that meets the criteria for automatic disclosure.

+For Contracted Parties:

-The entity responsible for responding to the access/disclosure request must provide a disclosure response without undue delay, unless there are exceptional circumstances.
+The Contracted Parties must provide a disclosure response without undue delay, unless there are exceptional circumstances.
 Such exceptional circumstances may include the overall number of requests received if the number far exceeds the established SLAs.
 SSAD requests that meet the automatic response criteria must receive an automatic disclosure response.
-For requests that do not meet the automatic response criteria, a response must be received within a timeframe that is to be determined.
+For requests that do not meet the automatic response criteria, a response must be received in line with the SLAs outlined below.

 Responses where disclosure of data (in whole or in part) has been denied should include: rationale sufficient for the requestor to understand the reasons for the decision, including, for example, an analysis and explanation of how the balancing test was applied (if applicable).
 Additionally, in its response, the entity receiving the access/disclosure request must include information on how public registration data can be obtained.

-A separate accelerated timeline will be recommended for the response to ‘Urgent’ SSAD Requests, those Requests for which evidence is supplied to show an immediate need for disclosure.
+A separate accelerated timeline has been recommended for the response to ‘Urgent’ SSAD Requests, those Requests for which evidence is supplied to show an immediate need for disclosure (see below).
 The criteria to determine whether it concerns an urgent request are limited to circumstances that pose an imminent threat to life, serious bodily injury, critical infrastructure (online and offline) or child exploitation.

-The EPDP Team recommends that if the entity disclosing the data determines that disclosure would be in violation of applicable laws AND result in inconsistency with these policy recommendations, the entity disclosing the data must document the rationale and communicate this information to the requestor and ICANN Compliance (if requested).
+The EPDP Team recommends that if the Contracted Party determines that disclosure would be in violation of applicable laws or result in inconsistency with these policy recommendations, the Contracted Party must document the rationale and communicate this information to the requestor and ICANN Compliance (if requested).

 If a requestor is of the view that its request was denied erroneously, a complaint should be filed with ICANN Compliance.
 ICANN Compliance must either compel disclosure or confirm that the denial was appropriate.
-If Contracted Parties are ultimately responsible for the decision to disclose data, ICANN Compliance should be prepared to investigate complaints regarding disclosure requests under its standard enforcement processes.
+ICANN Compliance should be prepared to investigate complaints regarding disclosure requests under its standard enforcement processes.

 Implementation Guidance: